PromyLOPh/guix-hpc-website/drafts/activity-report-2020.md

 We [announced
 Guix-Jupyter](https://hpc.guix.info/blog/2019/10/towards-reproducible-jupyter-notebooks/)
-a bit more than a year ago with the goal of:

-  1. Making notebooks _self-contained_ or “deployment-aware”, so that they automatically deploy the software (and data!) that they need—effectively treating software deployment and data as a first-class input to the computation described in the notebook.
+a bit more than a year ago, with two goals: making notebooks _self-contained_ or “deployment-aware” so that they automatically deploy the software (and data!) that they need, and making said deployment _bit-reproducible_.

-  2. Making said deployment _bit-reproducible_: run the notebook on one machine or another, today or two years from now, and be sure it’s running in the exact same software environment.
+In essence, Guix-Jupyter treats software deployment and data as a first-class input to the computation described in the notebook.
+One can run the notebook on one machine or another, today or two years from now, and be sure it’s running in the exact same software environment.

 This Jupyter “kernel” builds on Guix support for reproducible builds and for “time travel”.
 That very first version demonstrated what can be